tzfun/vue-web-terminal/docs/about.md

 - Support logging group folding
 - Supports multiple styles of slots, customizable styles
 - Supports themes, with built-in dark and light themes by default, and you can also customize themes
-- Provides a rich set of JS APIs, almost all functions can be simulated by APIs to simulate non-human operations
+- Provides a rich set of JS APIs, almost all functions can be simulated by APIs to simulate human operations
 - Supports Vue2/Vue3

 ![vue-web-terminal.gif](/images/vue-web-terminal.gif)